contact us advertise site map Bookmark and Share

 Vicksburg

-The town was platted in 1881.
-The Swiss Boy Mine was the primary producer for this township.
-At one time there were more than 40 buildings in town, including two saloons, two hotels, a store, a boarding house, an assay office, livery stable, blacksmith and two story school house.
-Only sever of the original buildings remain.
+This town near Granite, Colorado, was platted in 1881.
+Located 24 miles north of Buena Vista off Highway 24, the Swiss Boy Mine was the primary producer of ore for the township.
+At one time there were more than 40 buildings in town, including two saloons, two hotels, a store, a boarding house, an assay office, livery stable, blacksmith, and a two-story schoolhouse.
+Only several of the original buildings remain today.

 Winfield